Institutions that are unable to participate in the National Redress Scheme

 To join, as required under the legislation, institutions must demonstrate their capacity to pay redress for current and any possible future applicants over the life of the Scheme.
 They must further demonstrate how they will provide a meaningful Direct Personal Response, provide details of current and historic institutional information, complete relevant training and sign a Memorandum of Understanding with the Department of Social Services.

-After committing to join in July 2020, these institutions submitted the necessary documentation to join the Scheme.
+These institutions submitted the necessary documentation to join the Scheme.
 Following thorough consideration of this documentation, they were assessed by the department as being unable to join the Scheme based on the current requirements of the legislation.
 Close contact will remain with these organisations to determine how they might be able to participate in the Scheme in the future.
 Importantly, should the institutions’ circumstances change in the future, the Department of Social Services will work with the institutions to assist them to complete the necessary steps to participate in the Scheme.
 Such changes may include access to other funding sources, joining under a group structure, or reassessment of their financial capabilities.

 - Australian Indigenous Ministries